vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

 ## 4. [Swap Nodes in Pairs](https://leetcode.com/problems/swap-nodes-in-pairs/description/)
 ### 4.1 Intuition

 Let’s break this problem down step by step with the help of an image.
 Imagine we have a linked list, and we want to swap every two nodes.
-To make this easier, we’re going to use some colors and a little helper node.
+To make this easier, we'll look at an illustration.
+We’re going to use some colors and a little helper node.

 1. We make a dummy node at the front of the list.
 This dummy points to the head and we'll call it `prev` for "previous".
 It'll help us easily swap the first two nodes.